jchatel/quickmail-next-docs/leads/understanding-the-import-report.md

 **Fix: **The list of permanently deleted leads must be cleared.
 To do that, go to Settings → General → At the bottom of the page, click "Clean List"

 ![screenshot](../images/004_file-zwiMdN4sMU.png)

+## Total number of leads in the import report, doesn't match the total number of leads in the workspace/campaign

+Reason:
+- The import has duplicated leads.
+Duplicated leads show as updated leads if you auto-update upon import
+- The campaign is set to reject leads that are not valid so not all leads got added to the campaign